SetProtocol/STIPS/STIPS/STIP-002.md

 require(newBalance >= (s-r) * defaultPositionUnit)
 ```

-### How are proposed checks better than the naive balance checks?
+### How are proposed checks better than the naive balance checks during issuance?
-* Naive balance checks for undercollateralization would be:
+* Naive balance checks for undercollateralization during issuance would be:
    * `require(newBalance >= existingBalance + quantityTransferred)`
    * These checks fail when returned `newBalance` is rounded down by 1 wei, i.e., `newBalance = existingBalance + quantityTransferred - 1`.
    * Considering rounding down, rounding up and not rounding are equally likely, these checks fail 33% of the time.